By Ryan Kurczak

 The emotion of futility may come up and you may think, I’m not that lucky.
 He was in the right place at the right time.
-So tune into that emotion and tap through the basic recipe on the following phrase, Even though it’s pointless to try being as rich as Bill Gates…
+So tune in to that emotion and tap through the Basic Recipe on: Even though it’s pointless to try being as rich as Bill Gates…

 Tap until the feeling is gone.
-Then tune again to being that rich.
+Then tune in again to being that rich.
 A new thought/emotion combo may come up.
 You may feel overwhelmed by all the responsibility of managing that much money and decide it’s not really worth it.
-Then tune into the emotion of being overwhelmed and tap on the phrase, Even though all that responsibility is not worth all that money…
+Then tune in to the emotion of being overwhelmed and tap on: Even though all that responsibility is not worth all that money…

-Continue thinking about your goal and your hero and tuning into the emotions that arise around achieving it what you want.
+Continue thinking about your goal and your hero and tuning in to the emotions that arise around achieving what you want.
 Continue tapping on all the negative feelings that arise until you are bored with the process.
-In my experience this indicates, you’ve probably tapped out as much as you can for the day.
+In my experience, this indicates you’ve probably tapped out as much as you can for the day.

 Continue reading, watching, and thinking about being as successful as your hero.
 Tap on anything that arises.
 You really want to resonate with their state of consciousness and feel like it is completely natural for you to do that too.
 You want to feel as though you are in their circle and that they are really nothing special, because you are just as good as they are.

 Now to follow this up, make a list of all the things you think would be bad about achieving the goal you’ve chosen.
-I usually have clients pick 5 things at a time.
-For example: In regards to playing in a rock and roll band like Jimmy Page, I realize these 5 things would be unpleasant.
+I usually have clients pick five things at a time.
+For example, in regards to playing in a rock and roll band like Jimmy Page, I realize these five things would be unpleasant.